cyberbotics/webots-doc/guide/webots-devices.md

 ![speaker.png](images/speaker.png) In this example, a `Speaker` device is mounted on the `MyBot`.
 A WAV file is played on this speaker, while the `MyBot` is moving over the camera.
-The intensity of the left and right loudspeakers differ depending on the robot position.
+The intensity of the left and right audio channels differs depending on the robot position.
 The Webots sound should be enabled to hear the result on the computer loudspeakers.